gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 One must have for embedded development is a smooth write code -> build -> program -> debug workflow.
 What

+[Knurling](https://github.com/knurling-rs/) is a collection of projects by Ferrous Systems (two of their popular tools include `probe-run` and `defmt`).

+semihosting (slow debug print statements via the attached debugger) is provided for Cortex-M MCUs via the `cortex-m` crate.
 ## RTOSes

 No language can claim to be suitable for embedded programming without a selection of RTOSes to choose from.
 Luckily, Rust has some, from Rust wrappers of existing C/C++ RTOSes such FreeRTOS to RTOSes built from scratch to run on Rust.
 Lets review some of the popular options.